 npx -y @maton/mcp hubspot --agent --api-key=YOUR_MATON_API_KEY

-To set up all available API actions:
+Run with all available actions:

 npx -y @maton/mcp hubspot --actions=all --api-key=YOUR_MATON_API_KEY